dskhule97/World-economic-data-analysis/readme.md

 # Analysis of Economic Data

-## Project Overview
-This project was completed as part of the Udacity Data Analyst Nanodegree program.

 ## Introduction
 Economic datasets downloaded from [Gapminder](https://www.gapminder.org/data/) were analyzed after the data wrangling process.
 The aim is to answer the following questions: